 Even in our most troubled times, it is worth expressing thankfulness.
 No wonder we have an entire holiday dedicated to it!

 The top mediation professionals at Weinberger Law Group’s Mediation Center are deeply thankful for the privilege of helping those going through divorce arrive at a place of peace and joy.
-Contact us today for a free consultation.
+Contact us today for an initial consultation.

 Over the past few months, we have been following the stories of three couples considering divorce mediation.
 Two of them, Gerry and Beth and Katherine and Julian, decided that they wanted to pursue marriage counseling first.
 Today we are taking a closer look at marriage counseling.
 When is it appropriate?
 How is it different from mediation?
 Is there such a thing as “divorce counseling?”
 Many people find themselves confused by a variety of options that all sound somewhat similar.
 Read more